junxit/us-congress-code/title-25/chapter-14/sec-500k.md

 section: 500k
 ---

 # § 500k.
-Rules and regulations

-The Secretary of the Interior is hereby authorized to promulgate such rules and regulations as, in his judgment, are necessary to carry into effect the provisions of this subchapter.
+Omitted

-## Source credit
+## Notes

-(Sept.
+### Codification

+Section, act Sept.
 1, 1937, ch.
 897, § 12, 50 Stat.
-902.)

-## Notes

-### Codification

-Section was formerly classified to section 250k of Title 48, Territories and Insular Possessions.
+902, which authorized Secretary to promulgate rules and regulations, was omitted from the Code as being of special and not general application.